apnadkarni/blt/doc/drawerset.rst

     be the top center point of the drawer.
 This option defaults to "c".

   **-animate** *boolean*
     Indicates to animate the movement of drawers.
-The **-scrolldelay** and **--scrollincrement** options determine how the animation is performed.
+The **-delay** and **-steps** options determine how the animation is performed.
     The default is "0".

+  **-autoraise** *boolean*
+    Indicates to automatically raise drawers when they are opened.
+    The default is "0".

   **-background** *colorName*
     Specifies the default background of the widget including its drawers.
     *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "grey85".

-  **-handleactiverelief** *reliefName*
-    Specifies the relief of handles when they are active.
-This determines the 3-D effect for the handle.  *Relief* indicates how the handle should appear relative to the window; for example, "raised" means the handle should appear to protrude.
-The default is "raised".

   **-handleborderwidth** *numPixels*
     Specifies the default border width of handles in the widget.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn